-Joseph Clark is a lecturer in film studies at Simon Fraser University.
+Joseph Clark (PhD, Brown University) is an educator, filmmaker, researcher, and arts programmer.
 His research and teaching interests focus on archival and non-theatrical media, including newsreels, home movies, and sponsored film.
-He is a long-time member of the DOXA Documentary Film Festival Programming Committee and part of the organizing committee of the Vancouver Podcast Festival presented by DOXA.
-He is the author of News Parade: The American Newsreel and the World as Spectacle.
+He is the author of News Parade: The American Newsreel and the World as Spectacle (University of Minnesota Press, 2020) and the director of the short film Persistence & Loss (2021).
+He is a long-time member of the DOXA Documentary Film Festival Programming Committee and part of the organizing committee of the Vancouver Podcast Festival.

 In News Parade, Joseph Clark examines the history of the newsreel and how it changed the way Americans saw the world.
 Using several case studies, including the newsreel’s coverage of Charles Lindbergh’s transatlantic flight and the Sino–Japanese War, News Parade shows how news film transformed the relationship between its audience and current events, as well as the social and political consequences of these changes.
 In the age of fake news and the profound changes to journalism brought on by the internet, News Parade demonstrates how new technologies and media reshaped the American public’s relationship with the news in the 1930s.